Champlain College: Undergraduate education

-Champlain offers 29 undergraduate degrees on campus, 15 associate and bachelor's degrees and 25 undergraduate certificates online.
-It also offers 24 graduate degrees that can be pursued either on campus or online.
+Champlain offers 29 undergraduate degree programs on campus, including associate and bachelor's programs, and 25 undergraduate certificates online.
+It also has 24 graduate degree programs that can be pursued either on campus or online.

 Starting with the class of 2011, general education was taught in the form of an interdisciplinary core curriculum.
 Each course brings together three or four discrete disciplines with the use of various literature and open-ended discussion topics.
 First-year courses focus on the self, second-year on the community, and third year on global topics.
 Through courses such as Rhetoric, Concepts of the Self, and Concepts of Community, students gain a background in the liberal arts and sciences.

 In the fall of 2008, incoming students began to participate in an out-of-the-classroom life skills program.
-This life skills program, called the Life Experience and Action Dimension or LEAD, is part of Champlain's Education in 3-D initiative.
-LEAD aims to build knowledge in four areas: understanding personality styles, building inclusive community, lifelong career management, and financial sophistication.
+This life skills program, called the InSight Program (previously called LEAD), aims to prepare students for post-graduation life.
+InSight aims to build knowledge in three areas: personal wellbeing, career readiness, and personal financial management.

-One part of the Core is the Global Module.
-This is a discussion forum between Champlain students and students from other countries.
-The module contains a guided discussion on important issues.
-The Global Module is required.

 Champlain College Online

 Champlain College Online was established in 1992 as a part of Champlain College.
-The college offers over 60 online degree programs, including associate, undergraduate, and graduate degrees, as well as certificate programs, encompassing four in-demand areas of study: Business, Cybersecurity, Healthcare, and Information Technology.
+The college has over 60 online degree programs, including associate, bachelor's, and graduate degrees, as well as certificate programs, encompassing four areas of study: Business, Cybersecurity, Healthcare, and Information Technology.
 The programs and degrees delivered online have the same curriculum and accreditation as the traditional residential on-campus programs.